NateScarlet/graphene-django-tools/docs/dynamic.rst

 Use string as type to refer class that not defined yet.

-when resolver called `as_field` or `as_type`, related type will be registered in ``resolver.GRAPHENE_TYPE_REGISTRY``.
+when resolver called `as_field` or `as_type`, related type will be registered in ``resolver.GRAPHENE_TYPE_REGISTRY``, type can be registered at anytime before schema init.

-when same name registered multiple time, registry will keep latest type.
+when same name registered multiple time, registry will only keep latest type.

 .. code:: python